What Is Fracking?

 - Kirkham site (consent acquired).
 Temporary planning permission for the Kirkham site was granted on 15th June 2010.
 The company says it currently has no plans for the site.

 - Weeton – Preese Hall site (drilled).
 Temporary planning permission was granted in October 2009.
 Drilling began at the site in August 2010.
 The well was hydraulically fractured in 2011.
 This is currently the only well in the UK to have been fracked using High Volume (slickwater) Hydraulic Fracturing.
 During fracturing earth tremors were experienced.
 Cuadrilla kept on fracking despite knowing that the tremors had caused damage to the well.
 At this point the government introduced a moratorium.
-Flowback water from the abandoned well is collected on site, Cuadrilla claim the flowback is collected in a secure steel tank and disposed of appropriately. neither Cuadrilla nor the Environment Agency will reveal where this flowback is treated.
-In December 2013, Cuadrilla announced that they were pulling out of the Preese Hall site.
+Flowback water from the abandoned well is collected on site, Cuadrilla claim the flowback is collected in a secure steel tank and disposed of appropriately.
+Neither Cuadrilla nor the Environment Agency will reveal where this flowback is treated.
+In December 2013, Cuadrilla announced that they were pulling out of the Preese Hall site and restoring the well.
 The reason Cuadrilla claims it is abandoning the site is because it is “prioritising new horizontal wells that will provide better data about the amount of gas that can be recovered from the shale rock”.
 The real reason they can’t drill there anymore is because of the geological fault that caused the two earth tremors.
 Further drilling is likely to cause further seismic activity.
+In March 2014, Cuadrilla reported to the Health & Safety Executive (HSE) that there was a build up of annual pressure.
+Such pressure is caused by a seepage of gas or fluid from the well.
+The HSE demanded to see the cement bond logs, which show the efficacy of the cement that has been pumped down between the pipes and walls of the well, only to be told that there weren’t any because a lack of regulations means that Cuadrilla didn’t have to carry any out.
+This means that neither Cuadrilla nor the HSE know if the well has leaked or is still leaking.

 - Wharles – Hale Hall Farm site, Inskip Road (consent acquired).
 Temporary planning permission for the Hale Hall Farm site was granted in February 2010.
 Cuadrilla says there are currently no plans to undertake exploration at the site.